openvinotoolkit/training_extensions/pytorch_toolkit/instance_segmentation/README.md

 (if any) GPUs to use during evaluation.
 If empty value is assigned, PyTorch uses the CPU backend.

-### OpenVINO&trade;
+### OpenVINO™

 The same demo application can be used for running instance segmentation models on CPU via OpenVINO.
 Almost the same set of parameters is available in this case.
-The major difference is that the model (`--model` argument) should be defined as a path to an XML file with the OpenVINO&trade; IR description, rather than a PyTorch class, and the `--ckpt` argument should point to a BIN file with OpenVINO&trade; IR weights.
+The major difference is that the model (`--model` argument) should be defined as a path to an XML file with the OpenVINO™  IR description, rather than a PyTorch class, and the `--ckpt` argument should point to a BIN file with OpenVINO™  IR weights.

 Example: